plone/plone.portlets/plone/portlets/README.txt

 - Once this registration is made, any template in that site would be able to write e.g. tal:replace="structure provider:plone.leftcolumn" to see the context-dependent rendering of that particular portlet manager.

+- If desired, the application layer provides implementations of IPortletAssignable that can be used (by the UI) to manage portlet assignments to groups and users.
+A location-based implementation that adapts (IPortletContext, IPortletManager) already exists (in ``ContextPortletAssignable``).
+See ``UserPortletAssignable`` and ``GroupPortletAssignable`` in this test for examples of user- and group-assignment versions

 Actual portlets are described by three interfaces, which may be kept separate or implemented in the same component, depending on the use case.